General Informational Guide for the Media

 The clerk’s office has designated Room 455, located on the fourth floor of the Spring Street Courthouse in downtown Los Angeles, and Room 1-115, located on the first floor of the Ronald Reagan Federal Building and U.S. Courthouse in Santa Ana, as media workrooms.
 Only members of the media with press credentials will be allowed to utilize the rooms.
 The media is responsible for the cost of telephone, fax, and photocopy equipment installation and use.

-There are places to obtain food and drink on the Main Street level and the 4th floor of the Spring Street Courthouse, the 1st floor of the Roybal Federal Building and Courthouse, and the 3rd floor of the Santa Ana Courthouse.
+There are places to obtain food and drink on the first floor of the First Street Courthouse, the Main Street level and the 4th floor of the Spring Street Courthouse, the 1st floor of the Roybal Federal Building and Courthouse, and the 3rd floor of the Santa Ana Courthouse.
 Vending machines are available at the Riverside Courthouse.

 During high profile trials and hearings, the U.S. Marshals Service may establish special entry and exit procedures from the doors of the courthouse to the public sidewalk to enable everyone entering and leaving the courthouse to do so safely.